-Saptapadi is the seven vows of Hindu wedding to symbolize Nourishment, Strength, Prosperity, Knowledge, Progeny, Longevity and Togetherness.
-The ceremony starts at midnight and continues well into the night, often ending as late as 4-5am.
+Saptapadi is the seven vows of Hindu weddings to symbolize Nourishment, Strength, Prosperity, Knowledge, Progeny, Longevity, and Togetherness.
+The ceremony starts at midnight and continues well into the night, often ending as late as 4-5 am.
 I’m ashamed to say I didn’t last that long and went to bed shortly after it started (So sorry Akanksha!)

 Some food and drinks I loved from India